tanghaoyu258/ACRM-for-moment-retrieval/README.md

 For now, only the testing model and the corresponding code is available.
 We will release the whole project once the paper is accepted.

-The pretrained models are provided for [Charades-STA](https://pan.baidu.com/s/1u_MvZA2yG7hI1VvAXmWLeA) which shall be put in 'Home_path/checkpoints/charades_sta_train' and [TaCoS](https://pan.baidu.com/s/1S68-mba5M22YAX5XeOW6AQ) which shall be put in 'Home_path/checkpoints/tacos_train'.
+The pretrained models are provided for [Charades-STA](https://pan.baidu.com/s/1u_MvZA2yG7hI1VvAXmWLeA) which shall be stored in 'Home_path/checkpoints/charades_sta_train' and [TaCoS](https://pan.baidu.com/s/1S68-mba5M22YAX5XeOW6AQ) which shall be stored in 'Home_path/checkpoints/tacos_train'.

-The extracted I3D features for [TaCoS](https://pan.baidu.com/s/1SyadxAp5gkst6rVP0RImLA) and for [Charades-STA](https://pan.baidu.com/s/1ATGRLtksAR5Y2hLBZvW5vw) is provided for both of them, which should be put in 'Home_path/proposal_free/preprocessing/tacos' and 'Home_path/preprocessing/charades-sta', respectively.
+The extracted I3D features for [TaCoS](https://pan.baidu.com/s/1SyadxAp5gkst6rVP0RImLA) and for [Charades-STA](https://pan.baidu.com/s/1ATGRLtksAR5Y2hLBZvW5vw) is provided for both of them, which should be stored in 'Home_path/proposal_free/preprocessing/tacos' and 'Home_path/preprocessing/charades-sta', respectively.

 The above models and features are stored in Baiduyun disk, where the extraction key is **th08** for all of them.